Engee documentation

 No

-# Forward current transfer ratio, h_fe, at second measurement temperature — forward current transfer coefficient, hfe, at the second measurement temperature
+# Forward current transfer ratio, h_fe, at second measurement temperature — direct current transmission coefficient, hfe, at the second measurement temperature

 Details

-The small-signal current gain factor at the second measurement temperature.
-It should be specified at the same collector-emitter voltages and collector current as for the parameters Forward current transfer ratio, h_fe.
+The current gain of a small signal at the second measurement temperature.
+It must be specified at the same collector-emitter voltages and collector current as for the parameter Forward current transfer ratio, h_fe.

 Dependencies

-To use this parameter, set the parameters Parameterization to Specify from a datasheet.
+To use this parameter, set for the parameter Parameterization meaning Specify from a datasheet.

 Default value